spk121/american-stuff/yellow-cake.md

 - 1.5 oz cocoa powder (1/4 cup + 2 tbsp)
 - 1/4 tsp salt
 - 8 tbsp softened butter
+  - TODO: evaluate 10 tbsp
 - 1/4 cup hot water
+- TODO: vanilla or espresso powder?
+- TODO: sprinkles?

 ### Recipe
 1. Chop fine the chocolate and melt in microwave.
+Use short bursts and mix often to avoid scorching.
 2. Add sugar, cocoa, salt, butter, and hot water to mixing bowl.
 3. Using whisk attachment, mix on low to combine.
 Then increase speed to medium for 1 min.
 4. Add melted chocolate and incorporate on low speed.